alphagov/tdt-documentation/source/publish/push_repo.md

 ## Deploy your site

-The GDS technical documentation tool is built on Middleman, which is a static site generator.
+The Tech Docs Template is built on Middleman, which is a static site generator.
 You can therefore deploy your site anywhere that supports static sites.